luohancfd/CFCFD-NG/doc/sphinx/eilmer3/e3prep.rst

 .. automodule:: e3prep

-Functions and classess for use in your input script
+Functions and classes for use in your input script
 ---------------------------------------------------

 .. currentmodule:: e3prep